baxmittens/VTUFileHandler.jl/docs/src/index.md

 # VTUFileHandler.jl
-A VTU library in the Julia language that implements an algebra for basic mathematical operations on VTU data.
+A VTU library in the Julia language that implements an algebra for basic mathematical operations on VTU data ([link to GitHub repository](https://github.com/baxmittens/VTUFileHandler.jl)).

 ## Contents